kevinprasanna12/Portfolio/README.md

 👋 Welcome to My Portfolio!

-🛠️ Technologies & Tools
+🛠️ TECHNOLIGIES & TOOLS

 Languages: HTML , CSS , Javascript
 Frameworks/Libraries: GSAP(framework) - animations
 Tools/Platforms: Visual Studio code

-Features
+FEATURES

 Bento box Style (2024 Trend)
 Responsive

-About me
+ABOUT ME

 I'm a student currently persuading my B.E in Electronics and Communciation.
 I love developing websites, projects based on Javascript and React.
 This is my personal portfolio and you can get all the information in the website.